Sensor Fusion Scene Format Overview

 • confirmed (optional): An array of boolean values indicating whether a value is confirmed or not by a user.

-• cuboids (optional): An array of arrays containing the [dx, dy, dz, px, py, pz, roll, pitch, yaw] components of the cuboid for each projection timestamp.
+• cuboids (optional): An array of arrays containing the [dx, dy, dz, px, py, pz, pitch, roll, yaw] components of the cuboid for each projection timestamp.

 2D Box Annotation